 Tracks, remixes and albums released on XL Recordings, V2 (Virgin), Skint, Black Butter, Fabric, Ministry of Sound, OWSLA, Good Enuff (Mad Decent).
-I can mix, master, produce, co-produce, write and co-write your productions ready for clubs, festivals and radio.
+I can mix, master, produce, co-produce your productions ready for clubs, festivals and radio.
+NEW : I can also provide mix feedback via the new SoundCheck feature in Additional Services section.

 My tracks have been played by Zane Lowe, Pete Tong, Annie Mac, Diplo, David Guetta, Skrillex.

-I have years of extensive experience working within dance music as an artist under various names, most notably as part of award-winning, genre-defying Stanton Warriors and have run a successful Breaks and Bass label 'Punks' since 2003.
+I have over 20 years of experience working within dance music as an artist under various names, most notably as part of award-winning Stanton Warriors and as a composer, producer, programmer and audio engineer.

 Artist names/aliases : Stanton Warriors, Marshall F, Mark Yardley, Alaska Soul, Splttr, Supakings